Steh/steh.github.io/_posts/2023-05-22-splunk_commands.md

 ## Metadata

-if you want to know when data were into an Index you can use "| metadat"
+if you want to know when data were writen to an Index/sourcetype you can use metadat

 ```bash
 # show the metadata lastTime, firstTime and recentTime für die sourcetypes